LucasGuerraCavalcante/syntax-wizard-dark-theme/README.md

 I felt in love with the GitHub syntax highlight theme, especially the dark one.
 So I've decided to edit GitHub's VS Code theme, available here [github.com/primer/github-vscode-theme](https://github.com/primer/github-vscode-theme).

 About the name...
 Well, it now has a lot of purple, which sometimes is related to magic and wizards, especially in video games and pop culture.
 It also reminds me of Electric Wizard, a heavy metal band that often uses purple in their artworks.
 So I came up with the Syntax Wizard 🧙🔮 .
-If there is a Dracula, I not a Wizard?! 😄
+If there is a Vampire (Dracula), why not a Wizard?! 😄

 # More Stuff